BOARD OF DIRECTORS

 Beatrice Krauss

 Beatrice Krauss is an Associate Editor of the Journal of Methods and Measurement in the Social Sciences, a Richard L. Gorsuch Postdoctoral Fellow, and a Designated Campus Colleague for the psychology department at the University of Arizona.
 She is an Emerita Professor of the City University of New York Graduate School of Public Health and Health Policy.
 Until 2012, she was the Executive Director of the Hunter College Center for Community and Urban Health.
-She is also a harpist; she plays as a certified healthcare musician at Casa de la Luz Hospice in Tucson, AZ.
+She is also a harpist; she played as a certified healthcare musician at Casa de la Luz Hospice in Tucson, AZ for nine years.
+In 2021, Bea published a book of poetry titled, Strong Medicine, and is currently working on a second poetry book.

 Dr. Krauss has been involved with over 40 privately-, city-, state-, nationally- or internationally-funded research projects regarding family and community adjustment to health threats.
 Until May 2012, Dr. Krauss co-chaired the Non-Governmental Organization Committee on HIV/AIDS for organizations in consultative status to the Economic and Social Council of the United Nations.
 She was a visiting investigator at Memorial Sloan-Kettering Cancer Center in 2011, transferring insights about the destigmatization of HIV to lung cancer.